-However, in order to give a precise definition, some care must be exerted to deal with holonomous vs. non-holonomous bisections. \begin{dfn} ~ Let $E$ be a fiber bundle over a manifold $M$, endowed with the action of a Lie groupoid $G$ over the same manifold $M$, and let $\tilde{G}$ be a Lie subgroupoid of the jet groupoid $JG$ that is also a subbundle of $JG$ as a fiber bundle over $G$.
-Given a tensor field $\, t \in \mathcal{T}_s^r(E) \,$ on~$E$, we say that \begin{enumerate}[(a)] \item $t$ is \textbf{$\tilde{G}$-invariant} if, for all bisections $\tilde{\beta}$ of~$\tilde{G}$, $\Pi_{T_s^r E}(\tilde{\beta})_\sharp^{} \, t = t$, \item $t$ is \textbf{$G$-invariant} if, for all bisections $\beta$ of~$G$, $\Pi_{T_s^r E}(j\beta)_\sharp^{} \, t = t$, \end{enumerate} where $\,.\,_\sharp$ denotes the push-forward of sections by automorphisms; note that this coincides with the usual notion $\,.\,_*$ of push-forward of tensor fields when $\tilde{\beta}$ is holonomous but otherwise provides an extension of that concept, since we have $\, \Pi_E^{}(\beta)_* \, t = \Pi_{T_s^r E}(j\beta)_\sharp \, t$. \end{dfn} To explain the subtle difference between these two concepts, note that, in general, the group of holonomous bisections of the jet groupoid $JG$ is \emph{not} the group of bisections of any Lie subgroupoid of~$JG$ that is also a subbundle of $JG$ as a fiber bundle over $G$, since the constraint that a bisection of~$JG$ should take values in such a Lie subgroupoid involves only its values at points of the base space while the constraint that it should be holonomous involves its first derivatives (which appear through the Frobenius integrability condition).
-Thus, there is no contradiction between the two parts of Definition~ \ref{def:INVTEN}.
-But to bring out the difference between them more clearly, it is useful to reformulate them in different terms: \ Therefore, given $\, u_g \in J_g G \,$ and $\alpha_e \in \Lambda_e \,$ with $\, \sigma_G(g) = \pi_E(e)$, $\, u'_{u_g} \in \bar{J}_{u_g}^{\,2} G \,$ and $\, w \in T_{\alpha_e} \Lambda$, we have by equation~(\ref{eq:IACT23}),
+More precisely, a ``pointwise" definition of invariance will involve some ``stability" Lie subgroupoid $\tilde{G}$ of~$JG$: \begin{dfn} ~ Let\/ $E$ be a fiber bundle over a manifold\/~$M$, endowed with the action of a Lie groupoid\/~$G$ over the same manifold\/~$M$, and let\/ $\tilde{G}$ be a full Lie subgroupoid of its jet groupoid\/~$JG$.
+Then we say that a tensor field $\, t \in \mathcal{T}_s^r(E) \,$ on\/~$E$ is \textbf {$\tilde{G}$-invariant} if, under the action~(\ref{eq:IACT29}), we have